Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 - Color-coded output for each status code based on what went wrong (or right)
 - Classifies errors specifically (Timeout, Connection Error, Domain not found, etc)
 - Detects and skips duplicate URLs automatically
-- If internet connection is interrupted, waits for it to come back and resumes from where it left off
+- If internet connection is interrupted, waits and retries up to maxInternetRetries times for it to come back and then resumes.
 - Saves all results to a timestamped CSV file that can be opened and filtered in any spreadsheet tool.
 - Prints a full summary at the end